onlytailei/carla_cil_pytorch/README.md

-# CARLA_CIL_Pytorch
+# carla_cil_pytorch
 ===============

-A pytorch implementation to train the conditional imitation learning policy in "End-to-end Driving via Conditional Imitation Learning" and "CARLA: An Open Urban Driving Simulator]".
+A pytorch implementation to train the conditional imitation learning policy in "End-to-end Driving via Conditional Imitation Learning" and "CARLA: An Open Urban Driving Simulator".

 ## Requirements
 -------